andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_04_ReconAllParallel.rst

 4. The ``-i`` option indicates to use the output of the ``ls`` command as input to the ``parallel`` command.

 5. The ``-all`` and ``-qcache`` options have the same meaning as what was discussed in the previous tutorial on recon-all.

+Now run the command and observe what happens.
+If a typical recon-all job takes 15 hours on your computer, come back in 15 hours and see how many subjects have been processed.
+If you have eight cores and eight subjects, it should finish in the same amount of time it takes to process one subject; and if you have more than eight subjects, a new one will be processed as soon as one of the cores is freed up after finishing a subject.

 --------------